Dianna Cox Mikkelson

 B.S., M.A., M. Psych Counselling, MAPS

 Dianna is a Counselling Psychologist and the director of Inscape Psychology.
 She has over 25 years experience in the field of mental health.
 Initially trained in the USA, Dianna has worked in psychiatric hospitals, crisis assessment and community mental health.
-She returned to Australia in 2005 where she started her private practice.
+In 2005 she returned to Australia and started seeing clients in private practice.

 - Bachelor of Science, Psychology, Northwestern College, USA